-We have teaching assistants who are trained to support in class and where necessary work on a 1:1 with a student.
+We have teaching assistants who are trained to support in class and where necessary offer enhanced support to students.
 There is also a parental support worker and a designated safeguarding lead in each academy who ensures that children are safe, and families are supported in issues such as attendance.
 This is further enhanced by a trust wide safeguarding team who support academies at both a strategic and operational level.

-Each academy has access to specialist input through Speech and Language Therapy (SALT) provision, Occupational Therapy (OT) and Educational Psychologist (EP) through the Trust provision as well as the statutory requirements.
+Academy leaders have access to specialist input through Speech and Language Therapy (SALT) provision, Occupational Therapy (OT) and Educational Psychologist (EP) through the Trust provision as well as the statutory requirements.
 They contribute to the education process through the development of planned programmes or strategies that will support the child to learn.
 Academies also buy in other external support such as Future Steps and Alliance counselling where required.